ToolGits/Toollibs/README.md

 ### 🧮 Mathematics

-The `math` module provides reusable mathematical functionality for applications and other Toollibs components.
+The [`math/`](./math/) module provides reusable mathematical functionality for applications and other Toollibs components.

 ### 🎨 Graphics

-The `graphics` module provides lightweight graphics-related systems, including font rendering and font preview functionality.
+The [`graphics/`](./graphics/) module provides lightweight graphics-related systems, including font rendering and font preview functionality.

 ### 🎮 Input

-The `input` module is intended for input-related systems such as keyboards, mice and controllers.
+The [`input/`](./input/) module provides input-related systems for devices such as keyboards, mice and controllers.

 ### 📁 FS Emulated CMD

-Toollibs includes **FS Emulated CMD**, a terminal-emulator-style environment implemented inside the `fs` module.
+Toollibs includes **FS Emulated CMD**, a terminal-emulator-style environment implemented inside the [`fs/`](./fs/) module.

-The system uses the project's filesystem components together with `replxx` integration for interactive terminal functionality.
+The system combines Toollibs filesystem functionality with [`replxx`](https://github.com/AmokHuginnsson/replxx) integration to provide interactive terminal functionality.

 ### 🔌 Plugins

 Toollibs includes a plugin infrastructure with built-in components such as:

-- **MathPlugin**
+- MathPlugin
-- **POP**
+- POP

+The plugin sources and related tooling can be explored under [`plugins/`](./plugins/).

-POP provides automation-oriented tooling for the Toollibs development workflow.
+POP provides automation-oriented tooling for the Toollibs development workflow, assisting with repetitive repository and development tasks.

 ### 🎵 Audio

-The `audio` module provides audio functionality and includes an audio player target.
+The [`audio/`](./audio/) module provides audio functionality and includes an audio player target.

 Linux audio builds use: